ankitseal/electron-dashboard-auto-reload/README.md

 Keyboard shortcut: Ctrl+/ → Open Settings.

 Note on icons (dev vs packaged): in dev, Windows taskbar shows the default Electron icon; your custom icon appears after packaging.

+## Local loopback /open endpoint

+Purpose: allow another local process to ask the running app to open a URL in the existing window, with authentication cookies pre-seeded so dashboards under the same cookie domain open without prompting.

+How to enable:

+- In `config.json`, set:
+	- `loopback.enabled: true` (defaults to false)
+	- optionally adjust `host` (default `0.0.0.0`) and `port` (default `793`).
+Use `127.0.0.1` to restrict to local-only.
+- Optionally add `cookies` array to persist multiple auth cookies.
+If omitted, legacy `session` is used to synthesize a single `SESSION` cookie.

+How to call it (verbally described):

+- Send an HTTP GET request to `http://127.0.0.1:<port>/open?url=<your-https-or-http-url>` (replace `<port>`; default 793).
+If the server binds to `0.0.0.0`, you can also reach it via `http://<lan-ip>:<port>/`.
+- On success, the app responds with `{ ok: true, loaded: <url> }` and navigates the existing window.
+- On error (e.g., invalid protocol), a JSON `{ ok: false, error: "..." }` is returned with an appropriate status.

+Security notes:

+- When binding to `0.0.0.0`, the endpoint is accessible from your LAN.
+Ensure your network and firewall policies are appropriate.
+- The app never returns or logs raw cookie/token values.
+- Cookies are only seeded for the destination origin being opened, and `secure` cookies are set only for HTTPS URLs.

 ## Settings behavior